NASA-AMMOS/AIT-Core/doc/source/configuration_intro.rst

 * **evrdict**   - defines the location of the Event Verification Record (EVR) Dictionary YAML file
 * **tlmdict**   - defines the location of the Telemetry Dictionary YAML file
 * **bsc**       - defines the location of the Binary Stream Capture (BSC) YAML configuration file.
-* **logging**   - defines the name to be associated with the Logger component (defaults to 'bliss') and the host to push the output syslog information (defaults to 'localhost')
+* **logging**   - defines the name to be associated with the Logger component (defaults to 'ait') and the host to push the output syslog information (defaults to 'localhost')
 * **data**      - specifies all of the data paths associated with the GDS that can further be referenced by AIT or mission-specific tools.
 The paths specified can use path variables to allow for value substitution based upon date, hostname, platform, or any other configurable variable.
-See the *bliss-create-dirs* tool and *Path Expansion and Variables* section below for more details.
+See the *ait-create-dirs* tool and *Path Expansion and Variables* section below for more details.

 The filename paths should be considered relative to the location of **config.yaml**.
 If you have **hostname** specific configuration you can add another block of data.
 The **default** block is the fall back if a match cannot be found.
 Below is an example **config.yaml** file that defines the default configuration files for AIT.